wangziqi2013/wangziqi2013.github.io/_posts/2019-08-26-atomic-persistence-for-scm.markdown

 This paper assumes a persistent transaction model.
 Applications are written in a transactional manner such that persistent stores that must be committed atomically are wrapped by a special code block.
 During compilation, the code block will be translated to two library calls: OpenWrap() and CloseWrap().
 Store instructions between the call are translated to library call wrapStore(), which generates the log entry in software (without flushing them at once).
+Each wrap instance will be allocated an identifier, which will be explained later.
+The memory controller is extended with a special unit responsible for persisting transactions.
+Both OpenWrap() and CloseWrap() will notify the memory controller of the beginning and the end of a persistent transaction.
+The memory controller maintains a list of wrap IDs.
+A wrap's identifier is added to (removed from) this list (included in the message sent from the processor) when a wrap begins (commits).
+As will be made clear by the text below, this list of wrap IDs help us delete stale entries from the victim cache.
+The paper suggests that the list can be implemented as a bit vector on hardware, preferrably one bit per core (since we expect each core to run one transaction at a time).